The UK laws model aircraft & drone pilots need to know

-Please note that the collection of images of identifiable individuals, even inadvertently, when using a camera mounted on a drone will be subject to the Data Protection Act.
-This act contains requirements concerning the collection, storage and use of such images.
-Drone operators should ensure they are complying with any applicable requirements or exemptions.Further information about the Data Protection Act can be obtained from the Information Commissioners Office website: www.ico.org.uk.
+Please note that the collection of images of identifiable individuals, even inadvertently, when using a camera mounted on a drone may be subject to the General Data Protection Regulation (GDPR).
+GDPR contains requirements concerning the collection, storage and use of such images.
+Drone operators should ensure they are complying with any applicable requirements or exemptions.Further information about the GDPR can be obtained from the Information Commissioners Office website: www.ico.org.uk.

 THE PRACTICAL APPLICATION

 As ever a little common sense goes a long way towards interpreting and complying with the relevant legal requirements.